-Evidence

-No evidence required

-Documentary evidence where appropriate

-No evidence required (suggest discussion with one member of staff who will provide a confidential note [restricted access] and a second note to confirm that serious trauma has occurred.)

-No evidence required (suggest discussion with one member of staff who will provide a confidential note [restricted access] and a second note to confirm that serious trauma has occurred.)

-Documentary evidence where appropriate

-Appropriate form

-Copy of appropriate invite

-Copy of Jury Service letter

-Copy of PLSP

-Crime Reference Number required

-Confirmation from employer

-AU approval on the Request Centre
+Reason 1 Evidence Bereavement/Compassionate Leave No evidence required Family Illness Documentary evidence where appropriate Sexual Violence No evidence required (suggest discussion with one member of staff who will provide a confidential note [restricted access] and a second note to confirm that serious trauma has occurred.)
+Gender-based Violence No evidence required (suggest discussion with one member of staff who will provide a confidential note [restricted access] and a second note to confirm that serious trauma has occurred.)
+Family Crisis Documentary evidence where appropriate Maternity / Paternity / Adoption Leave Appropriate form Job Interview (including Student Union Sabbatical Elections) Copy of appropriate invite Jury Service Copy of Jury Service letter PLSP (only if the PLSP refers to extension of assessment deadlines) Copy of PLSP Crime (e.g., burglary) Crime Reference Number required Inordinate Professional Commitments (Part-time students in full-time employment with exceptional pressure of work or change in work circumstances) Confirmation from employer Blackboard unavailable Representing the University at a sporting event AU approval on the Request Centre